tlswg/tls13-spec/draft-ietf-tls-tls13.md

-Upon re-sending the ClientHello/ClientKeyShare and receiving the server's ServerHello/ServerKeyShare, the client MUST verify that the selected ciphersuite and NamedGroup match that supplied in the HelloRetryRequest.
+Upon re-sending the ClientHello/ClientKeyShare and receiving the server's ServerHello/ServerKeyShare, the client MUST verify that the selected CipherSuite and NamedGroup match that supplied in the HelloRetryRequest.